miakd/miakd.github.io/_posts/2018-1-8-afrofuturism.md

 *****

-I’m going to start this presentation off with story that takes place at the exposition universelle in Paris 1900.
-This ‘world’s fair’ was meant to celebrate Europe’s achievements of the nineteenth century and to spur their advancement into the twentieth century.
+I’m going to start off with a story that takes place at the *exposition universelle*, or "world's fair", in Paris in 1900.
+This gathering was meant to celebrate Europe’s achievements of the nineteenth century and to spur their advancement into the twentieth century.
 In the year 1900, European colonization of the globe was reaching a zenith.
 The “scramble for Africa” among European powers was in full swing.
 A large part of the mission of fairs like the exposition universelle was to celebrate the material gains made possible by colonization and to gain popular favor for its continuation.

 *****

+*****

 ![3](/img/AFRC-page-003.jpg)

 *****

 At this time, Western scientific thought was engaged in a concerted effort to organize humanity into discreet, hierarchically organized races.
 Western biology, anthropology, and geography were all in lockstep in their work to naturalize white supremacy.
 Many geographers at this time subscribed to a theory of environmental determinism, which held that tropical climates led to the development of lethargic, degenerate, and uncivilized races.

+*****

 *****